This page is for our pet insurance customers to keep up with occasional updates we make to our policy documents.

 We have expanded the definition of 'family' to include common-law partners and grandparents.

-As part of our improvements for pre-existing conditions, the definition of 'condition' has been updated to include anything your pet needed medication for.
+As part of our improvements for pets with pre-existing conditions, the definition of 'condition' has been updated to include anything your pet needed medication for.

-Also, the definition of “pre-existing condition” has been updated to include anything your pet has needed medication for but no longer includes anything your pet has shown symptoms or signs of.
+The definition of 'pre-existing condition' has also been updated to include anything your pet has needed medication for but no longer includes anything your pet has shown symptoms or signs of.
+We think this definition is fairer and more straightforward for customers.

 What we are not able to cover

-We have clarified our description of waiting periods.
-Although they do not apply at renewal they do now apply if you add a new pet to your policy:
+We wanted to make our waiting periods easier to understand so we’ve updated these below.
+Although they do not apply when you renew your policy they do apply if you add a new pet:

 How your policy works (Pre-Existing policy only)

-The following change will not affect your cover at renewal but would apply for any new pet added to your policy:
+We have also clarified when we can offer cover for a pre-existing condition.
+This change will not affect your cover when you renew but would apply for any new pet added to your policy:

-- When your pet has not received a diagnosis, treatment or advice for a condition for more than 3 months, it will be covered as a pre-existing condition
+- When your pet has not received a diagnosis, treatment, medication or advice for a condition for more than 3 months, it will be covered as a pre-existing condition.

 How your policy works (All other policies)